 H M R C is considering if there should be a requirement to notify them so they can determine if there is further tax due.

-How are benefits already paid impacted where a TT FAC is cancelled?
+What happens when a TT FAC is cancelled or is inaccurate?

-HMRC guidance is contradictory on this point – we have queried the position with them and will update the guide when we receive clarification.

-However, we are clear that where a TTFAC is cancelled, any future RBCEs are subject to the standard transitional calculation as a TTFAC will not be in force.
+PTM174300 states that individuals cannot rely on a TTFAC if it is inaccurate.
+It goes onto say:

+If the lump sum transitional tax-free amount and/or the lump sum and death benefit transitional tax-free amount stated on a certificate is incorrect (for any reason), then the allowances should be recalculated using the standard transitional calculation to determine the individual’s actual lump sum allowance and lump sum and death benefit allowance amount and any income tax liability.

+This applies regardless of whether the error is identified by the scheme administrator, and regardless of whether the certificate has been cancelled.

+This may mean that the member has additional income tax to pay.

+TTFACs cannot be revised or updated.
 Where a TTFAC is cancelled, members can make another application, provided they have not had an R B C E.

+HMRC confirmed it will bring forward legislation to ensure previous lump sums paid do not retrospectively become unauthorised payments.
+This could apply where recalculating the allowances reveals that the member should have had no lump sum allowance payable.

 Paying a P C L S